How is the Decision Made? What are the Contributing Factors?

 Members of the transportation department, senior staff members and the Superintendent, monitor developing weather reports and receive regular updates from multiple weather sources as well as local and state radar.
 We communicate with neighboring school districts.
 Throughout the night, roads are driven to assess accumulation and condition.
 Sidewalks and parking lots are examined.
 Contact is made with county and state highway officials to discuss their plans to plow and treat road surfaces.
 This process begins no later than 4 am, unless the decision to close can be made the night before.

 After reviewing weather reports and shared information, the Superintendent makes the determination if roads, parking lots and sidewalks can be plowed and treated in time to safely open schools and transport students, or if a delay will be necessary.
-Two hour delays are necessary when additional time is needed to evaluate changing weather conditions and forecasts.

 Once the Superintendent makes the decision, the Communications Department is notified.
 Staff members begin the process of informing parents and employees by using numerous media sources, social media and websites.
 It is our goal to communicate this information by 5:30 am.